-After last year’s sold out success, Taste of Michelin returns this February with Yoram and Stéphane’s earth-to-table dining extravagance.
-Drawing on techniques both traditional and modern, the duo will present their pioneering interpretation of local ingredients for a divine taste of nature in the heart of the city.
+After last week’s sold out success, Taste of Michelin continues this week with Yoram and Nithzn's earth-to-table dining extravagance.
+Drawing on techniques both traditional and modern, Yoram will present their pioneering interpretation of local ingredients for a divine taste of nature in the heart of the city.

 The finely crafted menu is an ode to the mountains- chef Stéphane’s eternal inspiration, the fields, and the sea.
 It shares the philosophies and passions of a brilliant chef whose restaurant always maintains a profound connection to the bounty of its surrounding land.
 Creativity, experimentation and emotion infuse for a deeper story behind the cuisine, to engage all of your senses on a journey through nature.